twhiston/d7-fluent-validator/Readme.md

 The most powerful constraint type is the CallableConstraint.
 You can call any function and pass it data by using this type.
 The constructor accepts a function name as a string or a lambda/closure

-See the unit tests for examples of these
+See the unit tests for examples of these.
+For creating sets of rules use the TreeFactory class, see tests for how to use this